rwb/c200/README.md

 * 46.10: Example problem: suppose we have a normally distributed risk assessment score; this score has a mean of 0 and a standard deviation of 1.
 Based on the chart above, what is the approximate percentile rank of a score of -1?
 Solution: that score would be at about the 16th percentile.
 * 46.11: Example problem: neighborhoods in a city are scored on a social disorganization scale.
 The scores have a mean of 100 and a standard deviation of 10.
 What is the (approximate) 84th percentile of this distribution?
 Solution: 110.
 * 46.12: Example problem: Considering the last problem, suppose we draw a neighborhood at random from our sample of neighborhoods.
 What is the probability that the neighborhood we draw has a score greater than 120?
 Solution: 0.0214+0.0013 = 0.0227.

+#### Homework Problems

+* This week's homework problems: problems 9.8, 9.10, and 9.11.
+Note that in each of these problems, you will be performing a chi-square test of independence where Ho states that the 2 variables being considered are statistically independent of each other.
+Also, you should consider each of the following problems:

+##### Normal distribution problem #1

+Suppose we have a sample of juveniles who have been adjudicated delinquent in court.
+Historically in this court, the number of recidivism incidents has been normally distributed and the average number of recidivism incidents (before reaching age 18) has been 5  with a standard deviation of 1.
+Now consider the next person to reach age 18 -- who has 6 recidivism incidents.
+What is the approximate percentile rank of this person?

+##### Normal distribution problem #2

+A criminal justice researcher closely tracks prison sentences for robbery in a local court.
+Historically, she has found that the sentence lengths are normally distributed with a mean of 3 years and a standard deviation of 6 months.
+A case is drawn at random from the population of cases that have been convicted of robbery in this court and it is found that this person had a prison sentence of 30 months.
+What is this person's approximate percentile rank?

+##### Normal distribution problem #3

+Considering our staff of probation officers, we find that the number of positive drug tests in a month's time has a normal distribution with a mean of 37 and a standard deviation of 5.
+Approximately what proportion of the officers have more than 42 positive drug tests in a month's time?